 What features do you see or want to see in the future façade?

 Personally, I believe future façades should be a lot more sustainable with fewer solid elements and based on real-time parameters.
 I think we will see more vertical gardens or living walls, replacing traditional glass-clad buildings to help reduce the urban heat island effect and thus the overall energy usage of the building.
 I also believe we will see a lot more building Internet of Things (IoT) with much more data being generated by buildings and controlling the active façade elements.

 What are your views on interactive façade?
 What are the advantages and limitations of media/ interactive façades?

-There is a promising future for interactive façades. which allow for the control of light and heat into the building balancing the interiors for maximum occupier comfort at the same time as offsetting the electricity requirement to maintain the interior environment.
+There is a promising future for interactive façades. which allows for the control of light and heat in the building balancing the interiors for maximum occupier comfort at the same time as offsetting the electricity requirement to maintain the interior environment.

 What façade material is your favourite and why?

 Glass and mineral board cladding materials have been my preferred choice to date.
 Glass has always been an important material for aesthetic reasons and for the fact that it provides good quality light within the building.
 Mineral boards, on the other hand, look more natural and give a minimal look to a building.

 What is meant by a sustainable and efficient fenestration?
 What are the characteristics and key features of sustainable façades and fenestration?